pierangeloc/pierangeloc.github.io.old/source/_posts/2014-10-22-some-notes-about-java-certification-exam.markdown

         }
 ```

-this nice behavior of the compiler ceases to occur.
+this nice behavior of the compiler ceases to occur, so it will produce a compilation error.

 ___